On a new parameter involving Ramanujan's theta-functions: Explicit evaluation of

 \end{theorem} \begin{proof} When we transcribe \eqref{315} by using the definition of $h'_{2,n}$ and $A_{2,n}$, we get

-where $h:=h'_{2,n/4}$ and $A:=A_{2,n}.$ Note that the above equation is general formula to explicitly evaluate $h_{2,n/8}$ for any positive rationals $n$.
+Note that the above equation is a general formula to explicitly evaluate $h'_{2,n/4}$ for any positive rationals $n$.
 For brevity we prove \eqref{h1by4} and \eqref{h2by34}.
 Put $n=1$ in \eqref{ah2} and using the fact that $A_{2,1}=1$, we have

-On solving the above equation and since $h'_{2,1/4}>1,$ we arrive at \eqref{h1by4}.
+On solving the above equation and recalling that $h'_{2,1/4}>1,$ we arrive at \eqref{h1by4}.

 For proof of \eqref{h2by34}, we let $n=3$ and using the value of $A_{2,3}=\sqrt{(\sqrt3 +\sqrt2)(\sqrt2+1)}$ found by Saikia \cite{NS1} in \eqref{ah2}, we get